quickhatch/quickhatch-autotools/README.md

 ### Integration with Gnulib

-If your project uses Gnlib's [bootstrap][4] script, add the following to your [bootstrap.conf][5] `bootstrap_post_import_hook` function override.
+If your project uses Gnulib's [bootstrap][4] script, add the following to your [bootstrap.conf][5] `bootstrap_post_import_hook` function override.

 ```bash